VarshaShetty28/Python_allBasics/Full_python_basics/IMP-notes/Lists.md

 ```
 #### **Nested Lists**
 Lists can contain other lists, allowing you to create nested lists.
 This can be useful for storing matrix-like data structures.
-- of we acces that with index it gives the row value eg matrix[0] which returns the 0th row
+- if we access that with index it gives the row value eg: matrix[0] which returns the 0th row
--matrix[0][1] returns the element in the 0th row and 1st column.
+- matrix[0][1] returns the element in the 0th row and 1st column.